 Start by reviewing the lists we shared above.
 Can you clearly determine from these lists whether all the fringe benefits that you offer are classed as imputed income or not?

-If you’re still not clear then consider the following.
+If you’re still not clear, consider the following.

-Imputed income tax implications generally depend on two things: the type of benefit and the amount.
-For example, if you offer life insurance, review your policies to see how much coverage you offer.
-If coverage exceeds the IRS’s tax-free allowance, then this benefit is not classed as imputed income.
-If it does, then you need to report the excess and tax it accordingly.
+If coverage exceeds the IRS’s tax-free allowance, then this benefit is classed as imputed income.
+If it does not, you need to report the excess and tax it accordingly.
 The same applies to dependent care assistance, education assistance, and adoption assistance.

-You also need to consider whether the IRS would classify the perk as a “de minimis fringe benefit”.
+You also need to consider whether the Internal Revenue Service would classify the perk as a “de minimis fringe benefit.”
 This is when the IRS deems that it is administratively impractical to keep track of fringe benefits that have a cash-equivalent value of less than $100.

 Calculate taxes